niksy/delay-image/README.md

 Fetch images for every created instance of Kist Postimg plugin.
 Useful when you do lots of layout reflowing and want to check and fetch every image collection.

+## Caveats

+For postponed images to load properly (only visible in viewport), some dimension (height) needs to be set for them, otherwise browser will try to download every image in collection.